 As per California’s Labor Code Section 2802, employers must reimburse their staff for all reasonable expenses that incur while on duty.
 This can range from delivery driving expenses (gas and wear-and-tear of a vehicle) to picking up an item for your business.
 Anything that requires an employee to use their personal vehicles other than their normal commuting is required to be reimbursed.
 And failing to pay these expenses is an easy path to a class action lawsuit.

 For every mile of business travel driven, the current federal reimbursement rate for mileage is 54.5 cents.
-This has been calculated by the IRS based on an annual study of the fixed and variable costs of operating a automobile.
+This has been calculated by the IRS based on an annual study of the fixed and variable costs of operating an automobile.

-Under the Federal law, mileage reimbursement is not required.
-But in an employee friendly state like California, employers must reimburse employees for all reasonable time spent driving outside of their commute.
+Under Federal law, mileage reimbursement is not required.
+But in an employee-friendly state like California, employers must reimburse employees for all reasonable time spent driving outside of their commute.
 In the hospitality industry, the most notable reimbursement is mileage, specifically for delivery drivers.

 If you are a multi-state business with locations in California, it would be a smart and proactive choice to implement a mileage reimbursement policy for all your locations.
-This will be a competitive advantage for an industry that has high employee turnover; and it'll eliminates the risk for class action lawsuits due to being non compliant.
+This will be a competitive advantage for an industry that has high employee turnover, and it'll eliminate the risk for class-action lawsuits due to being noncompliant.

 Here’s a quick run down: